Kir-Antipov/mc-publish/README.md

 Available presets:

- - `none` - no Modrinth versions will be unfeatured
+ - `none` - no Modrinth versions will be unfeatured.
- - `subset` - only those Modrinth versions which are considered a subset of the new one *(i.e., new release suports all of the version's mod loaders **and** game versions)* will be unfeatured
+ - `subset` - only those Modrinth versions which are considered a subset of the new one *(i.e., new release supports all of the version's mod loaders **and** game versions)* will be unfeatured.
- - `intersection` - only those Modrinth versions which intersects with the new one *(i.e., support at least one of the mod loaders and one of the game versions supported by the new release)* will be unfeatured
+ - `intersection` - only those Modrinth versions which intersects with the new one *(i.e., support at least one of the mod loaders and one of the game versions supported by the new release)* will be unfeatured.
- - `any` - all Modrinth versions will be unfeatured
+ - `any` - all Modrinth versions will be unfeatured.

- If none of the given presets suits your needs, you can construct a new one from the following values via bitwise `OR`, like so - `version-intersection | loaders-subset`:
+ If none of the given presets suits your needs, you can construct a new one from the following values via bitwise `OR`, like so - `game-version-intersection | loaders-subset`:

+ - `game-version-subset`
+ - `game-version-intersection`
+ - `game-version-any`
  - `version-subset`
  - `version-intersection`
  - `version-any`